 An allergic reaction can be mild.
 You may only experience minor itching or redness.
 Some people, though, will experience anaphylaxis.
 Anaphylaxis is a set of symptoms that can progress to life-threatening consequences.

-There are a series of tests that can usually determine the cause of your symptoms by identifying your allergy.
+A series of tests can usually determine the cause of your symptoms by identifying what you’re allergic to.
 Sometimes, though, your doctor will be unable to determine the cause.
 If this is the case, you’re said to have idiopathic anaphylaxis.

 The symptoms of idiopathic anaphylaxis are the same as regular anaphylaxis.
 Symptoms can start out mild and may include: